 Generate DTON reports in accordance with Section 1.5 of the HSSD.
 DTON reports should be sent to ocs.ndb@noaa.gov with a courtesy copy to the project manager.
 It is of paramount importance that DTONs be reported as soon as possible.

 Junctions:

 Perform a junction analysis with the surveys listed below and between current project sheets.
+Ensure a 100-200m overlap between sheets and junctions for adequate junction analsis.
 Refer to HSSD Section 8.1.4 Junction guidance.